 "The smooth operator was always the perfect gentleman…"

-This is an image from the photo shoot for Big Daddy Kane's album It's A Big Daddy Thing, 1989, Cold Chillin'/Reprise Records.
+This is an an outtake from the front cover image for Big Daddy Kane's album Daddy's Home, 1994, MCA Records.

 George DuBose has been called “The Godfather of Hip-Hop Photography.”
 He was there when rap broke.
 Before it was called hip-hop.
 He was behind the camera for Biggie’s first professional photo shoot.
 While working with Cold Chillin’ Records, he immortalized Biz Markie, Big Daddy Kane, Masta Ace, Kool G Rap and Roxanne Shante.
 And the list just grew, including the likes of Run-DMC and Mobb Deep.

 Now, House of Roulx is contributing in our own way by sharing DuBose’s works with both existing fans and an entirely new generation, so that they will also come to know the man who captured and help break the people who made music what it is today.

 Modern Archival Pigment Print

 Printed on Hahnemühle Fine Art Baryta 325 GSM Fiber Paper

 Hand Numbered in Limited Editions

 Get sneak previews and exclusive discounts on all new artwork.